 How to Celebrate Small Business Month

-October is Small Business Month, and given the pandemic and everything small businesses are currently facing, it’s shaping up to look a lot different this year.
-Typically, it’s a month filled with networking events and trade shows, but even if those events are cancelled this year, it doesn’t mean you can’t still participate.
+October is Small Business Month, and given the ongoing pandemic and everything small businesses continue to face, it may look a bit different than in years past.
+Typically, it’s a month filled with networking events and trade shows, but even if those events are virtual or limiting capacity this year, it doesn’t mean you can’t still participate.

 Discover how to make the most of Small Business Month, even in these extraordinary times.

-Even though many of the typical in-person events have been cancelled or postponed, a large number of them have moved online.
+Even though many of the typical in-person events have been postponed or are limiting capacity, a large number of them have moved online.
 There are plenty of virtual and digital networking events, webinars, and online trade shows you can participate in.
 It’s essential for small business owners to still make the most of the month and take advantage of any networking opportunities available.
 Even though they’ve been moved online, they still provide opportunities to make contacts, share who you are and what you do, and gain some important business connections that can help you grow.

 Ramp Up Your Social Media